 As well, here’s a guide to the best sharpness-enhancing developers on the market for both T-grain and regular grain films.

 What’s the best way to push Ilford Delta 3200 to ISO 6400, or 12,800?

 ISO 25,000 is only three stops away from Delta 3200’s box speed, meaning it’s completely possible to get there, and in theory, even further.
-Pushing any film 3 stops will have consequences — the basic ones being reduced sharpness, larger grain, shadow detail loss, and extreme contrast.
+Pushing any film 3 stops will have consequences, including reduced sharpness, larger grain, loss of shadow details, and higher-contrast contrast.

 Delta 3200 is a T-Grain film, meaning it will have reduced tonality compared with conventional grain films.
-So while pushing isn’t out of the question, there are worse effects for these types of films than traditional-grained emulsions like HP5+.
+So while pushing isn’t out of the question, pushing will result in less tonality when compared to traditional-grained film emulsions like HP5+.

 When pushing more than one or two stops, I’d usually recommend using a stand development.
 But again, T-Grain films are more sensitive to changes in developing time than traditional grains.
 So it’s better to use a standard development procedure, where you’re completing four gentle inversions every minute.
-This means that pushing Delta 3200 in Rodinal or even developing normally in HC-110 are not good options.
+Learn more about how agitation affects film development here.

-The last time for pushing this film is to always over-develop by one stop.
+When pushing Delta 3200, I always over-develop the film by 1 stop.
 If you’re shooting at ISO 12,800, use the development times for 25,000.
-This will give the film some extra time to bring out all of the latent details in the shadows.
-Because of the large grain structure and the amount of silver in this negative, it’s always good to give the developer a better chance to reach them all.
+Developing for longer will give the film developer extra time to bring out all of the latent details in the shadows.

 How far can I pull Delta 3200?